bartificer/programming-by-stealth/docs/pbs84.md

 ## Dictionaries in JavaScript

 _Dictionary_ is not a JavaScript keyword, and dictionaries are not formally defined in the JavaScript specification — it’s a _term-of-art_ used by programmers to describe a very common type of data structure that’s supported in just about every language.
-Programmers use many synonyms for the same concept, so you might also see dictionaries referred to as _hash tables_, _hashes_, or _associative arrays_.
+Programmers use many synonyms for the same concept.
+You might also see dictionaries referred to as _hash tables_, _hashes_, or _associative arrays_.

 A dictionary is a collection of name-value pairs, also referred to as key-value pairs.
 A traditional dictionary contains word definitions indexed by words.
 The definitions are the values, and the words are the names/keys.

-Name-value pairs are often referred to as _properties_, so you may also see the names/keys referred to as _property names_.
+Name-value pairs are often referred to as _properties_.
+So you may also see the names/keys referred to as _property names_.

 In JavaScript we use basic objects as dictionaries.
 To be extremely specific, we use objects with the prototype `Object`.
-Because Javascript uses objects for just about everything, programmers have come up with all sorts of words and phrases for describing basic objects used as dictionaries including _plain objects_, _un-prototyped objects_, and even POJOs (an acronym for _**p**lain **o**ld **J**avaScript **o**bjects_).
+Because Javascript uses objects for just about everything, programmers have come up with all sorts of words and phrases for describing basic objects used as dictionaries including _plain objects_, _unprototyped objects_, and even POJOs (an acronym for _**p**lain **o**ld **J**avaScript **o**bjects_).

 **The official Javascript documentation and built-in JavaScript function names refer to name-value pairs as _properties_, and the names as _property names_ and _keys_.**

 ### Creating Dictionaries with Object Literals (Redux)

 The simplest way to create an object is using so-called object literals.
 These consist of comma-separated name-value pairs where the names and values are separated by a colon character.
-If the name contains characters that can’t be used in variable names it must be quoted, and the value can be any valid JavaScript value, including named variables.
+If the name contains characters that can’t be used in variable names, it must be quoted.
+The value can be any valid JavaScript value, including named variables.

-That sounds complicated, but let’s look at the declaration of a dictionary storing profits per day as a collection of name-value pairs where the names are abbreviations of the days of the week, and each value a number of Euro as a floating-point number.
+That sounds complicated, but let’s look at the declaration of a dictionary storing profits per day as a collection of name-value pairs where the names are abbreviations of the days of the week, and each value a number of Euro as a floating point number.
 You’ll find this declaration in `pbs84a.html`:

 ```javascript
 const dailyProfits = {